UW-Stout Volleyball Camps

 During her high school career at Kasson-Mantorville, Evans earned all-state and all-state tournament honors, and was inducted into the school's athletic Hall of Fame in 2012.
 Her father, Larry, was her high school coach.
 Evans finished her career with a school record 1496 kills.

-A native of Dodge Center, Minn., Evans and her husband, Jared Evans, a former All-American wrestler at Augsburg, currently reside in Menomonie.
+A native of Dodge Center, Minn., Evans and her husband, Jared Evans, a former All-American wrestler at Augsburg, currently reside in Menomonie along with their son.
 Jared is a pharmaceutical sales representative with the state of Wisconsin as his coverage area.